Remember My Name (film)

-Remember My Name is a 1978 American thriller drama film written and directed by Alan Rudolph.
+Remember My Name is a 1978 American black comedy-drama thriller written and directed by Alan Rudolph.
 It stars Geraldine Chaplin, Anthony Perkins, Moses Gunn, Jeff Goldblum, and Berry Berenson.

 Plot

 Neil Curry (Perkins) is living a happy life with his second wife Barbara (Berenson) in California after abandoning his first wife Emily (Chaplin) in New York.
 Their life of domestic bliss is interrupted when Emily comes back from prison, where she had served a 12-year sentence for murdering Neil's former lover.
 She arrives in California to wreak havoc and to claim Neil back.